saini999/004-3PH-SERVO-ATMega1284P/README.md

 # I/O Setup

-WARN: This will only work with Internal Oscillator as Occillator Pins are being used as I/O.
+WARN: This will only work with Internal Oscillator as Occillator Pins are being used as I/O. (in case of using 40PIN PDIP μC)

 # ATMega1284P TQFP44 Pins and I/O Diagram